About Apple iPhone 7

 Are Apple iPhone 7 phones any good?

 The Apple iPhone 7 and Apple iPhone 7 Plus are solid workhorse smartphones that provide decent video and still image photography, and are supported by a wide range of apps via the Apple AppStore.
-The lack of 3.5mm headphone socket is less of a problem if you’re used to Bluetooth headphones.
+The lack of a 3.5mm headphone socket is less of a problem if you’re used to Bluetooth headphones.

 Can I connect Apple iPhone 7 phones to my TV?